 The first ultrasound scan which will be conducted is called dating and viability scan.
 This scan is performed for the following purposes.

 - To check whether the baby is in the right position inside the uterus or not.

 - To rule out ectopic pregnancy and confirm that it is uterine.

-- If you’ve experienced spotting or bleeding recently, an ultrasound scan can be used to determine the cause.
+- If you experience spotting or bleeding during this time, an ultrasound scan can help determine the cause of the same.

 - It can show the number of babies you are carrying.
 If you are having twins, it can be determined during the 9-week ultrasound scan.

 - Couples who have had an IVF treatment need scans to determine successful implantation and viability of the pregnancy.

 How to Prepare for Your 9th Week Pregnancy Scan

 If you are having a scan around 9 weeks, it will normally be a transvaginal scan (TVS).
 This is because at this time your baby will be too low in the abdomen or too small for an abdominal scan in early pregnancy.
 A TVS will allow your doctor to scan the uterus through the vagina.
 To prepare for the scan, first, you will need to empty your urinary bladder.
 A full bladder can get in the way of a clear picture during the scan, so a nurse will ask you to use the restroom while she prepares for your scan.